secondlevel/NYCU-UNIX-Programming/README.md

 # NYCU-UNIX-Programming
-This is to summarize the homework of unix programming course.
+This the summarize of unix program course homework.